hapax/hapax.github.io/assets/simple-physics.md

 D \sim \ell v_{\text{term}} = \frac{k_B\mathcal{T}}{6\pi \mu r}.
 $$

-This is the *Einstein-Smoluchowski-Sutherland (ESS) relation*, after the three physicists who independently discovered it.
+This is called the *Stokes-Einstein relation*, and it is one of the major results Einstein derived in his PhD thesis.
 The weight of the pollen cancels out, leaving a diffusion constant which grows with temperature but is inversely proportional to particle size.